sheharyaar/web-server-in-c/README.md

 } RESPONSE;
 ```

-version : HTTP Version of the response used to construct response message line \
+version : HTTP Version of the response used to construct response message line<br>
-code : Response code \
+code : Response code<br>
-code\_str : Description for the code \
+code\_str : Description for the code<br>
-headers : a pointer to an array of strings containing the remaining headers \
+headers : a pointer to an array of strings containing the remaining headers<br>

 ### Functions